voxpelli/node-tema/README.md

 * **recursiveRenderer(element[, callback])** – is sent a collection of element and child elements, which it processes asynchronously to form a final rendered result.
 This is a lot like `drupal_render()` and enables eg. a full HTML-page to be constructed without the templates themselves or their preprocessors/processors needing to know what subtemplates to render.
 Types can also be set up with defaults to make certain repeatable elements on a page easier to add, like eg. form elements.
 Returns a Promise if no *callback* is supplied.
 * **getPublicPaths()** – returns an array of paths to public assets – starting with the current theme and then continuing with the public paths of the parents.
 This array can then be used to eg. set up the static Express middleware to have Express find these assets.
 * **option(key[, value])** – if you eg. want to set the *locals* option after you have initialized the Tema instance, then you can do so with this method.
 If `value` is undefined then the value of the option will be returned instead.
+* **getThemeInstance(theme)** – when given a theme it returns the instance of that object within Tema, with inherited properties resolved etc. Useful to act on the theme instance from within a theme preprocess (used internally by eg. `getLocals()`)
+* **getLocals([theme])** - returns the locals that are exposed to the themes templates, or if no theme just the locals defined in the Tema instance.
+Useful to make use of locals in theme preprocesses.

 ## Advanced Tema options